Earewien/godot-yet-another-behavior-tree/README.md

 ### ![icon](addons/yet_another_behavior_tree/src/Assets/Icons/btconditionblackboardkeyexists.png) BTConditionBlackboardKeyExists

 The blackboard key exists condition node is a *leaf* node.
 It returns *success* if a certain key is present in the tree blackboard during its execution, *failure* otherwise.
+This node operates in the blackboard *default namespace*.

 ![image](documentation/assets/nodes/btconditionblackboardkeyexists.png)

 🔑 Properties list:
-- `blackboard_key`: name of the key that must exists in the blackboard.
+- `blackboard_key`: name of the key that must exists in the blackboard, in *default namespace*.

 ⚠️ Due to GDScript 2.0 restrictions, only string type keys can be set, since its not possible to export Variant variables.

 ### ![icon](addons/yet_another_behavior_tree/src/Assets/Icons/btconditionblackboardvaluescomparison.png) BTConditionBlackboardValuesComparison

 The blackboard values comparison condition node is a *leaf* node.
 It returns *success* both values represented by specified keys returns true when compared using the given operator.
+This node operates in the blackboard *default namespace*.

 ![image](documentation/assets/nodes/btconditionblackboardvaluescomparison.png)

 🔑 Properties list:
-- `first_operand_blackboard_key`: name of the key that old the first value to compare.
+- `first_operand_blackboard_key`: name of the key that old the first value to compare, in *default namespace*,
-- `operator` : operator used to compare values
+- `operator` : operator used to compare values,
-- `second_operand_blackboard_key`: name of the key that old the second value to compare.
+- `second_operand_blackboard_key`: name of the key that old the second value to compare, in *default namespace*.

 ⚠️ Due to GDScript 2.0 restrictions, only string type keys can be set, since its not possible to export Variant variables.